xi/pupupu/README.md

 `feed.xml.yml` and `feed.xml.md` and will generate `feed.xml`.
 (Pages that have a dot in their name can consequently not have subpages.)

+#### Translations

+You can define a list of language codes in `_site.yml` using the `_langs` key.
+For each language, a all pages will be generated to a separate folder.
+You can then overwrite the page content for every language.

 ### Templates

 [Twig](https://twig.symfony.com/) is used as templating system.
 The following variables are available in a template:

 -   `path` - path to current page
+-   `lang` - current language code
 -   `page` - the data from the page's yaml file
 -   `body` - the contents of the page's markdown file
 -   `site` - the data from `/_content/_site.yml